tejaskokje/fundoo/README.md

 - `DB_LOCATION`: This is the hostname or IP address of the server that hosts `MySQL`.
 Optional port number can be appended after a `:` if using non default MySQL port.
 For example, `DB_LOCATION` can have value `backend.kokje.me:3306`.
 - `DB_NAME`: This is the database name that will be used by the Catalog service.

+You will have to create a table called `catalog` with `SKU` as the primary key.
+It is also highly recommended to create indexes on various columns for efficient searching.

 Below are the SQL commands used to create the database.
-It is also highly recommended to create indexes on various columns for efficient searching.

 ```
 CREATE TABLE catalog ( SKU varchar(12) NOT NULL, Name varchar(255) NOT NULL, Category varchar(255) NOT NULL PRIMARY KEY (SKU));